ricsanfre/pi-cluster/docs/_docs/fluentbit.md

 By default, Kube API is only used to get POD Id.

 `kube_url`, `kube_ca_file` and `kube_token_file` need to be provided to grant `fluent-bit` POD access to Kubernetes API.
-Default value of those keys are enough to make Fluent-bit work in Kuberentes when using Fluent-bit Helm Chart.
-Helm chart generates the corresponding Kubernetes `ServiceAccount` and `CluterRole` and `ClusterRoleBinding` resources with enough privileges.
+Default value of those keys are enough to make Fluent-bit work in Kubernetes when using Fluent-bit Helm Chart.
+Helm chart generates the corresponding Kubernetes `ServiceAccount` and `ClusterRole` and `ClusterRoleBinding` resources with enough privileges.

 Daemonset deployment generates